Structure for those who want precision.

 Video Support Modules

-Each video dives deep into a core mechanism of change: dismantling the addiction narrative, rebuilding self-efficacy, stabilizing internal locus of control, interpreting sensations correctly, removing negotiation, and making the new identity hold.
+Each video dives into a core mechanism of change: dismantling the addiction narrative, rebuilding self-efficacy, stabilizing internal locus of control, interpreting sensations correctly, removing negotiation, and making the new identity hold.

 Weekly Execution Steps